MinghuiChen43/awesome-deep-phenomena/README.md

 - MALI: A memory efficient and reverse accurate integrator for Neural ODEs. [[paper]](https://arxiv.org/abs/2102.04668) [[code]](https://github.com/juntang-zhuang/TorchDiffEqPack)
   - Juntang Zhuang, Nicha C. Dvornek, Sekhar Tatikonda, James S. Duncan. *ICLR 2021*
   - Key Word: Ordinary Differential Equations.
-  - <details><summary>Digest</summary> Based on the asynchronous leapfrog (ALF) solver, we propose the Memory-efficient ALF Integrator (MALI), which has a constant memory cost \textit{w.r.t} number of solver steps in integration similar to the adjoint method, and guarantees accuracy in reverse-time trajectory (hence accuracy in gradient estimation).
+  - <details><summary>Digest</summary> Based on the asynchronous leapfrog (ALF) solver, we propose the Memory-efficient ALF Integrator (MALI), which has a constant memory cost w.r.t number of solver steps in integration similar to the adjoint method, and guarantees accuracy in reverse-time trajectory (hence accuracy in gradient estimation).
 We validate MALI in various tasks: on image recognition tasks, to our knowledge, MALI is the first to enable feasible training of a Neural ODE on ImageNet and outperform a well-tuned ResNet, while existing methods fail due to either heavy memory burden or inaccuracy.

+- A Geometric Analysis of Neural Collapse with Unconstrained Features. [[paper]](https://arxiv.org/abs/2105.02375) [[code]](https://github.com/tding1/Neural-Collapse)
+  - Zhihui Zhu, Tianyu Ding, Jinxin Zhou, Xiao Li, Chong You, Jeremias Sulam, Qing Qu. *NeurIPS 2021*
+  - Key Word: Neural Collapse, Nonconvex Optimization.
+  - <details><summary>Digest</summary> We provide the first global optimization landscape analysis of Neural Collapse -- an intriguing empirical phenomenon that arises in the last-layer classifiers and features of neural networks during the terminal phase of training.
+As recently reported by Papyan et al., this phenomenon implies that (i) the class means and the last-layer classifiers all collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to scaling, and (ii) cross-example within-class variability of last-layer activations collapses to zero.
+We study the problem based on a simplified unconstrained feature model, which isolates the topmost layers from the classifier of the neural network.

 ### Others: 2020